opengauss-mirror/docs/content/en/docs/Developerguide/mot-query-native-compilation-jit.md

 # MOT Query Native Compilation \(JIT\)<a name="EN-US_TOPIC_0270677721"></a>

+Native Compilation (JIT) is one of key technologies of MOT for delivering exceptionally low latency and high throughput performance.
+Two types of Native Compilation (JIT) are supported (using a PREPARE statement): 1) JIT for Stored Procedures (JIT SP), and 2) JIT for Queries (JIT Query).
+The following sections describe how to use both mechanisms in your application.

+## JIT SP
+JIT SP refers to code generation, compiling and execution of stored procedures (SP) by LLVM runtime code generation and compilation library.
+JIT SP is available to SPs accessing MOT tables (only) and is completely transparent to users.
+Acceleration level depends on the SP logic.
+For example, a real customer application achieved acceleration of 20%, 44%, 300% and 500% for different SPs in latency.
+During the PREPARE phase of a query invoking an SP, or the first SP execution, the JIT module performs an attempt to translate the SP SQL into a C-based function and compile it in runtime (using LLVM).
+If successful, the consecutive SP invocations the MOT will execute a compiled function, leading to performance gains.
+In case of failure to produce a compiled function, the SP will be executed by standard PGPLSQL.
+Both scenarios are fully transparent to users.

+## JIT Query
 MOT enables you to prepare and parse  _pre-compiled full queries_  in a native format \(using a  **PREPARE**  statement\) before they are needed for execution.

 This native format can later be executed \(using an  **EXECUTE**  command\) more efficiently.
 This type of execution is much more efficient because during execution the native format bypasses multiple database processing layers.
 This division of labor avoids repetitive parse analysis operations.
 The Lite Executor module is responsible for executing  **prepared**  queries and has a much faster execution path than the regular generic plan performed by the envelope.
 This is achieved using Just-In-Time \(JIT\) compilation via LLVM.
 In addition, a similar solution that has potentially similar performance is provided in the form of pseudo-LLVM.